RMcDOttawa/DStratMC/README.md

 about 68% of your throws will land within the 1 standard deviation circle, about 95% within the 2 standard deviation circle, and about 99.7% within the 3 standard deviation circle.
 With a large number of throws, a few will even fall outside that circle - wild darts do happen.
+<p>The 2-sigma circle corresponds to what most people would naturally say is their "circle of accuracy".
 <h2>Future Feature</h2>
 <p>Right now, you have to enter the Standard Deviation figure manually.
 <ul>